Regular homotopy

 In the mathematical field of topology, a regular homotopy refers to a special kind of homotopy between immersions of one manifold in another.
 The homotopy must be a 1-parameter family of immersions.

 Similar to homotopy classes, one defines two immersions to be in the same regular homotopy class if there exists a regular homotopy between them.
 Regular homotopy for immersions is similar to isotopy of embeddings: they are both restricted types of homotopies.
 Stated another way, two continuous functions $f,g : M \to N$ are homotopic if they represent points in the same path-components of the mapping space $C(M, N)$, given the compact-open topology.
-The space of immersions is the subspace of $C(M, N)$ consisting of immersions, denoted by $\operatorname{Imm}(M, N)$.
+The space of immersions is the subset of $C(M, N)$ consisting of immersions, denoted by $\operatorname{Imm}(M, N)$, given the $C^1$ topology.
 Two immersions $f, g: M \to N$ are regularly homotopic if they represent points in the same path-component of $\operatorname{Imm}(M,N)$.